Planning a quick visit to family-friendly Amsterdam? Here’s our itinerary for a weekend in Amsterdam with kids.

-Emma was exhausted but the fresh air and some ice cream helped her perk up a bit and get a second wind.
+Our daughter was exhausted but the fresh air and some ice cream helped her perk up a bit and get a second wind.
 Our first impression of Amsterdam was that there were a lot of bicycles – even more than we had seen in Copenhagen on our very first family trip to Europe several years earlier.

 By the time we had returned from our first walk around the canal district, I had been completely charmed by Amsterdam and was looking forward to more sightseeing the following day.
 We had an early dinner overlooking the canal at the Hard Rock Cafe just a short walk from our hotel and then called it a night.

 Day Two – Museums and a Canal Cruise

 After a quick breakfast at the Starbucks nearest our hotel we headed directly to the Van Gogh Museum on Museumplein via Vondelpark which is the largest city park in Amsterdam.
-Van Gogh is one of Emma’s favourite artists so she was excited to visit a museum dedicated to his artwork.
+Van Gogh is one of our daughter’s favourite artists so she was excited to visit a museum dedicated to his artwork.

 The museum features four floors of exhibits displaying some of Van Gogh’s best known works including Sunflowers, The Potato Eaters, Almond Blossom, Self-Portrait with Grey Felt Hat, and Self-Portrait as a Painter as well as works by some of his contemporaries such as Gauguin, Monet and Pissarro.
 The work is displayed chronologically so it’s interesting to see Van Gogh’s progression as an artist.